AdobeDocs/marketo-measure.en/help/configuration-and-setup/marketo-measure-and-salesforce/install-and-connect.md

    ![](assets/3.png)

 1. A final pop-up window will appear, asking you for your Salesforce credentials, sandbox or production.
-Enter your information and click **Authorize** to connect the account to Marketo Measure.
+Enter your information and click **[!UICONTROL Authorize]** to connect the account to Marketo Measure.

 >[!NOTE]
 >
->Marketo Measure can only be connected to one Salesforce instance at a time.
+>Marketo Measure can only be connected to one [!DNL Salesforce] instance at a time.
 >
->* A Marketo Measure instance can be connected to a SFDC Sandbox Instance to test the integration before switching the connection to your SFDC Production Instance.
+>* A [!DNL Marketo] Measure instance can be connected to a SFDC Sandbox Instance to test the integration before switching the connection to your SFDC Production Instance.
 >* If you test first with a SFDC Sandbox, we highly recommend you test with one which is an exact replica of your SFDC production instance in terms of fields on the Lead, Contact, Account, Opportunity, Campaign and Case objects.
 If you have any active APEX triggers in production which fire on updates to the Lead, Contact, Account, Opportunity, Campaign and Case objects, you should try to have them active in your sandbox.
->* Once you are done with testing, you will update your Marketo Measure account to point at your Production Salesforce (instead of Sandbox Salesforce).
-Due to the way the integration was built, once a Marketo Measure account is connected to Production Salesforce, you cannot go "backwards" and connect to a Sandbox Salesforce org.
+>* Once you are done with testing, you will update your [!DNL Marketo Measure] account to point at your Production Salesforce (instead of Sandbox Salesforce).
+Due to the way the integration was built, once a [!DNL Marketo Measure] account is connected to Production Salesforce, you cannot go "backwards" and connect to a Sandbox Salesforce org.